-Economic statistics are designed to convey, in a simplified form, an understandable picture of a complex world, classifying transactions (and positions) into a comprehensive, consistent, analytical framework.
-Within that framework, the economic statistician should endeavor to present data in as economic meaningful as possible the transactions and positions that take place in the economy, so that economic substance takes precedence over form.
-Part and parcel of the framework is economic ownership and change in that ownership.
+- 28. Economic statistics are designed to convey, in a simplified form, an understandable picture of a complex world, classifying transactions (and positions) into a comprehensive, consistent, analytical framework.
+Within that framework, the economic statistician should endeavor to present, in as meaningful a way as possible, the economic nature of those transactions and positions, so that economic substance takes precedence over form.
+Part and parcel of the framework is economic ownership and change in that ownership. - 29.
 Exchange of value is an essential part of economic theory, involving an explicit or implicit change of ownership.
 When two parties come together without coercion, and at arm's length, to a transaction, involving a quid pro quo, the minimum benefit to each is the value of the transaction; both are increasing their utility by undertaking the exchange.
 If this were not true, it is a reasonable assumption that the transaction would not take place.
 In consequence, both 1993 SNA and BPM5, as measures of economic behavior, regard change of ownership as a central principle of their systems.
-This is reflected in BPM5:

-"... in the balance of payments (and in the SNA), transactions are recorded when economic value is created, transformed, exchanged, transferred, or extinguished.
+This is reflected in BPM5: - "... in the balance of payments (and in the SNA), transactions are recorded when economic value is created, transformed, exchanged, transferred, or extinguished.
 The time of recording for a transaction is governed by the principle of accrual accounting.
 Claims and liabilities arise when there is a change in ownership.
 The change may be a legal one or a physical or economic one involving control or possession."
 (BPM5, para.
-111)
+111) - 30.
 The treatment of transactions in the national accounts and the balance of payments depends on both their nature and the underlying principles of 1993 SNA and BPM5.
 A transaction occurs when something of value is provided by one party to another.
 In 1993 SNA and BPM5, financial claims and liabilities arise out of contractual relationships between pairs of economic agents and maintaining that relationship is a central element of these systems.
-Failing to observe the principle that an effective change of ownership of an asset-i.e., one in which the purchaser obtains full rights of ownership including the right to receive property income, as well as the risks and benefits of changes in the price-should be treated as a transaction, therefore, encounters major problems as it disturbs the frameworks, and hence the benefits, of these systems.
+Failing to observe the principle that an effective change of ownership of an asset-i.e., one in which the purchaser obtains full rights of ownership including the right to receive property income, as well as the risks and benefits of changes in the price-should be treated as a transaction, therefore, encounters major problems as it disturbs the frameworks, and hence the benefits, of these systems. - 31.
 While this change in ownership rule is not inviolate, departures from it occur rarely and only to improve the usefulness of the analysis and without causing difficulties elsewhere in the systems.
-In some instances a change in ownership is imputed even where none has occurred.
+In some instances a change in ownership is imputed even where no legal change has occurred.
 These examples are given in BPM5 paragraphs 119 and 120.
-These are (i) finance leasing, (ii) goods shipped between the parent of a direct investment enterprise and branches and affiliates, and (iii) goods sent for processing but do not change ownership.
-In certain circumstances, repos may also be counted in this category but the other way round, i.e., that a change in ownership is not recognized when it may, in fact, have occurred legally as the economic interpretation would be impaired if the ownership change were to be recognized:
+These are (i) finance leasing, (ii) goods shipped between the parent of a direct investment enterprise and branches and affiliates, and (iii) goods sent for processing.
+In certain circumstances, repos may also be counted in this category but the other way round, i.e., that a change in ownership is not recognized when it may, in fact, have occurred legally.
+The ambiguity of the nature of repos is recognized in BPM5, although at the time it was written, repo markets were not as sophisticated as they have become: